Surface Feeding Ducks

 Most records were of single males with the highest count being six at Ballycotton in August 1968.
 Most were only seen on one day.

-Recorded in all months of the year except July up to the end of 1993 with most records in Aprl/May and August/September.
+Recorded in all months of the year except July up to September 2022 with most records in April/May and August/September.

 2014 Beamish’s Pool, Clonakilty, one on the 27th May.